Welcome to Our New Website!

 Early Years

-The children are at the heart of our Early Years curriculum in both our nursery and reception provision.
+The children are at the heart of our Early Years curriculum in both our Nursery and Reception provision.
 Time is taken to understand the interests and needs of all the children and the provision on offer reflects this.
 Our provision is calm and purposeful, allowing the children to explore, be curious, develop independence and become confident communicators.
 Our staff join the children in their play and engage them in meaningful interactions to enhance their learning ‘in the moment’.
 We recognise the importance of observing, waiting and listening to the children to ensure that we understand exactly what they enjoy and the skills they need to develop whilst they are with us.
 Visit our Reception Page and our Nursery page to see what we our learning looks like.

 Our daily timetable features short group sessions interspersed with quality time for the children to explore their environment.